-Dear Mr. Chairman and Ranking Member Waters:
+Dear Mr. Chairman and Ranking Member Brown:

-I am writing on behalf of the United Nations-supported Principles for Responsible Investment (PRI) to express strong opposition to H.R.4015, the Corporate Governance Reform and Transparency Act of 2017.
+I am writing to express strong opposition to the inclusion of H.R.4015, the Corporate Governance Reform and Transparency Act of 2017 in S.2155, the Economic Growth, Regulatory Relief, and Consumer Protection Act.

 The PRI is the world's leading initiative on responsible investment, which is an approach to investment that explicitly acknowledges the financial relevance to the investor of environmental, social and governance (ESG) factors, and the long-term health and stability of the market as a whole.
-The PRI has 1800 investor signatories globally with \$70 trillion in assets under management.
-The United States is the PRI's largest market with 347 signatories and \$36 trillion in assets under management.
+The PRI has 1900 investor signatories globally with over \$70 trillion in assets under management.
+The United States is the PRI's largest market with more than 350 signatories and \$37 trillion in assets under management.

-The PRI has serious concerns that H.R.4015 would significantly weaken the role institutional investors play in the corporate governance of U.S. companies.
+We have serious concerns that H.R.4015 would significantly weaken the role institutional investors play in the corporate governance of U.S. companies.